aarbouin/Antibot/README.md

 Create an app on https://api.slack.com/apps

-Enable the following features :
+Configure the following features :
- * interactive components: toggle the feature on
+ * Interactive Components: toggle the feature `on` and use `https://name.serveo.net/action` as url
  * Bot Users: add a new bot user named antibot-<you>
  * OAuth & Permissions: install the app

-In `Interactive components` use `https://name.serveo.net/action` as url

-Install the bot

 ## Your plugin